 The summation in Eq.
 3 is typically over all cars, leading to global coupling.
 However, such coupling should rarely be expected in real-world scenarios, where each vehicle may only know its own position and perhaps the positions of a few other nearby vehicles.
-Therefore, in addition to global coupling, we have also tested a form of daisy-chain coupling whereby each car k is only coupled to the two cars with indices $j=k\pm 1$, as illustrated in Fig. 5.
+Therefore, in addition to global coupling, we have also tested a form of daisy-chain coupling whereby each car k is only coupled to the two cars with indices $j = k \pm 1$, as illustrated in Fig. 5.
 The implementation of this daisy-chain algorithm on larger swarms has yielded promising results on the testbed.
 Although each car is only aware of two others, the swarm operates as a whole because of the iterative coupling utilized by the daisy-chain system.
-The performance of the swarm is somewhat dependent on initial placement of the micro-cars, however, a behavior noted in similar systems [6].
+The performance of the swarm is somewhat dependent on initial placement of the micro-cars, however, a behavior noted in similar systems (Marshall et al., 2005).
 If the cars are ordered by ID, the daisy chain swarm performs excellently; the cars rarely collide and find a common heading quickly.
 However, if they are placed in a random order, collisions may occur as the cars are not necessarily aware of their closest neighbors, which may no longer be the cars they are coupled to.
-This especially occurs if the cars are initially placed in close proximity to each other, typically less than approximately two car lengths.
-However, if groups of cars are initially separated by distances larger than this, they are usually able to regroup and find a common heading with very few collisions, as shown in Fig. 6.

-Fig. 5.
-Diagram of daisy-chain coupling with the cars iteratively connected.
+Figure 5: Diagram of daisy-chain coupling with the cars iteratively connected.
 End conditions were used to create a closed loop.

-Fig. 6.
-Three frames of an experimental run using daisy-chain coupling.
+Figure 6: Three frames of an experimental run using daisychain coupling.
 The cars are originally separated in two groups (top left).
 During the run, the cars regroup (top right) and find a common orientation before exiting the testbed (bottom).